Embeint/infuse-sdk/doc/getting_started/embedded/index.rst

 .. note::

-    It may be helpful to setup the :ref:`tooling_python_tools` to interact with the ``gateway_usb``.
+    It may be helpful to setup the :ref:`tooling_python_tools` to interact with the ``gateway_usb`` to test it's working.
+    Otherwise if your board has LEDs, one should flash once a second, and additional serial ports should appear when connecting the device to a computer.

 If the build and flash succeeded, Infuse-IoT Embedded SDK has been successfully installed.
-Check out how to setup `VScode` or other useful tips further below.
+Check out how to setup Visual Studio Code or other useful tips further below.
 If not check out the troubleshooting section.

 Troubleshooting
 ***************

-- Ensure to build applications from inside ``~/infuse-iot`` and not from ``~/infuse-iot/infuse-sdk``, or other folders.
+- Ensure to build applications from inside ``~/infuse`` and not from ``~/infuse/infuse-sdk``, or other folders.
 - If ``west init`` or ``git clone`` fails, subsequent attempts may fail.
 Remove the ``.west`` or ``.git`` directory respectively before retrying.